 “Thank you,” she replied.
-“I was wondering if I may still hand in written evaluations after first term ends if I wish, and if you wouldn’t mind.”
+“I was wondering if I could still hand in written evaluations after first term ends if I wanted to, and if you wouldn’t mind.”

 Did I hear that right?
 Was she asking voluntarily for additional work?
 “Yes, of course,” I said.
-“Although you’ll have to forgive me if I do not have time to read them all right away when it is closer to exam time.
-However, if that is something that will make you feel more confident in your progress, then I would be willing to oblige you.
+“Although you’ll have to forgive me if I do not have time to read them right away when it is closer to exam time.
+However, if that is something that will help you to better gauge your progress, then I would be willing to oblige you.

 “Besides the written evaluations, I will ask that you aid me with other things throughout the year such as keeping things generally orderly and organised.
-Later in the term, I will ask you to mark some of the younger students’ assignments, which I will then check over before handing them back.
-All this combined should amply prepare you for the culmination of your apprenticeship which, of course, is your final evaluation where you shall be teaching a day of classes yourself.
-If you follow my guidelines and instruction then I am confident you will succeed admirably.
+Later in the term, I will ask you to mark some of the younger students’ assignments, which I will then check over before handing back.
+All this combined should amply prepare you for the culmination of your apprenticeship, which is, of course, your final evaluation where you shall be teaching a day of classes yourself.
+If you follow my guidelines and instruction, I am confident you will succeed admirably.

-A ways down, I turned into the larger dungeon.
+A ways down I turned into the larger dungeon classroom.
 As we entered, the torches flared alight.
-The headmaster had charmed the lights in every room that Avrille would be likely to enter so that they would illuminate automatically, saving her the worry of struggling to light them with magic.
+The headmaster had charmed the lights in every room Avrille would be likely to enter so that they would illuminate automatically, saving her the worry of struggling to light them with magic.

 “Over here,” I said, walking across the room, “are my private ingredient stores where you will find everything you need to prepare for class.
 The door is always kept locked, and to prevent student-theft, it cannot be opened by simple unlocking spells.
 Therefore, you will need this.”
 I pulled out the spare storeroom key and handed it to Avrille.
 She quickly pocketed it as I unlocked the storeroom door with my own key and opened it so she could see inside.
 “Whenever you remove anything from here, I ask that you make note of it in that ledger.
 You are, of course, welcome to use any ingredients for your own personal research should you wish to do so, as long as you document it.”
 I closed the door and locked it again.

-“If you leave this classroom and continue down the passage, the smaller dungeon is the first door on your left.
+“If you leave this room and continue down the passage, the smaller dungeon classroom is the first door on your left.
 I hold the N.E.W.T. level classes there, which tend to be fairly small since I do not allow anyone except those with an “Outstanding” O.W.L. to continue Potions with me.
-That is really about it to see.
-Working down here is perhaps not as visually stimulating as the hothouses, but it suffices.”
+That is really about all there is to see.
+Working down here is perhaps not as visually stimulating as the greenhouses, but it suffices.”

 I cleared my throat.
 “I have not.
 It’s simply the way that the professor who taught me arranged the classroom.”

-“Oh, well anyway, I think it’s wonderful how much open work space there is down here.
-I trust with the high ceilings that fumes are not normally a problem?”
+“Oh.
+Well anyway, I think it’s wonderful how much open workspace there is down here.
+I’d guess that with the high ceilings, fumes aren’t normally a problem?”
 Avrille asked.

-“No, although you should be prepared for at least one explosion or other catastrophe a term nevertheless.
-The students do not need the excuse of befuddled minds to severely botch assignments.
-I refuse to clean up after their mistakes, so I will never ask you to.
-The students can handle that themselves, or Mr Filch, the caretaker, can be summoned.
-Now, unless you would like to look around more we can return to my office, and I can give you your paperwork.”
+“No, not usually, although you should be prepared for at least one explosion or other such catastrophe a term nevertheless.
+The students do not need the excuse of befuddled minds to botch assignments beyond any recognition.
+I refuse to tidy up after their mistakes, so I will never ask you to.
+The students can handle that themselves in detention, or Mr Filch, the caretaker, can be summoned.
+Now, unless you would like to look around more, we can return to my office, and I can give you your paperwork.”

-Avrille stated she had seen enough, so I doused the torches, and we walked back down the corridor.
-Once we were settled in my office once more, I handed Avrille her schedule for the upcoming month as well as a complete syllabus.
+Avrille stated she had seen enough, so I doused the torches and led her back down the corridor.
+Once we were settled in my office again, I handed Avrille her timetable for the upcoming month as well as a complete syllabus.

-“This,” I said as I handed her the syllabus, “contains what each class with be doing during each lesson for the entire school year.
+“This,” I said, as I handed her the syllabus, “outlines what each class will be doing during each lesson for the entire school year.
 I have never gone off schedule, but I suppose an emergency could come up.
 In the case of that happening, I will draw up a new one for you to follow.

 I was interrupted by a sharp rap on the door.
 I excused myself and upon opening it was surprised to see Lucius Malfoy standing in front of me.
 His face bore its usual smug expression, and like always, he was dressed immaculately in silk brocades and sable furs adorned with his heirloom platinum Slytherin broaches.
 He extended to me a black leather gloved hand.

 “You’re not intruding at all.
-I was just acquainting Mistress Asphodel with Hogwarts’ dungeons.
+I was just acquainting Mistress Asphodel with Hogwarts’s dungeons.
 She is fulfilling her Potions and Herbology apprenticeships here this year.”
 I motioned for Avrille to approach.

 “Thank you for your time, Professor Snape.
 Mr Malfoy, it was nice meeting you,” Avrille said with a smile and walked breezily out of the room.
-Lucius’ eyes trailed after her until she was out of view on the staircase, and I noticed too late that mine did as well.
-Lucius’ gaze flickered to me in what seemed a challenging manner.
+Lucius’s eyes trailed after her until she was out of view on the staircase, and I noticed too late that mine did as well.
+Lucius’s gaze flicked back to me in what seemed a challenging manner.
 Perhaps I had imagined it, for the next instant it was gone.
 I stepped back to allow him to enter my office.

 “I’m listening.”
 Inside I was smouldering.
 Lucius was just the sort of man whom I normally detested.
-However, our past ties as Death Eaters seemed to have linked us irrevocably together, and now that he had a child in the school, I knew I couldn’t shake him off so easily.
+However, our past ties as Death Eaters seemed to have linked us together irrevocably, and now that he had a child in the school, I knew I couldn’t shake him off so easily.

 Lucius hesitated and smiled faintly, revealing a line of perfectly white, magically-capped teeth.
 He shifted in his chair, crossing his legs and resting his cane across them.
 Looking behind him to make sure I had closed the door, he finally said, “I was curious as to if you had considered anyone to replace the Higgs boy as Slytherin’s Quidditch Seeker, owing to the fact that he graduated last year.”